emilianoyoung/ai/_posts/_archive/2019-12-23-machine-learning-the-big-risks-and-how-to-manage-them.md

 ---
 category: news
 title: "Machine learning: the big risks and how to manage them"
 excerpt: "It creates a significant knowledge gap in the boardrooms of financial services firms and within policymaking institutions about the challenges and hazards posed by machine learning.
-Given the ..."
+Given the international nature of financial markets, these are all ..."
 publishedDateTime: 2019-12-23T10:24:00Z
 sourceUrl: https://www.ft.com/content/90ac19fe-2008-11ea-92da-f0c92e957a96
 ampUrl: https://amp.ft.com/content/90ac19fe-2008-11ea-92da-f0c92e957a96